AFirooz/Hybrid-GraphRAG-biopython/Neo4j/readme.md

 - APOC stands for **Awesome Procedures On Cypher.**

-- Enabling `NEO4J_dbms_security_procedures_unrestricted=apoc.\\\*` is generally acceptable in development environment, but in production you need to limit these privileges to only the procedures you trust (by whitelisting a minimal set).
+- Enabling `NEO4J_dbms_security_procedures_unrestricted=apoc.*` is generally acceptable in development environment, but in production you need to limit these privileges to only the procedures you trust (by whitelisting a minimal set).
 Not enabling this, would constantly run into errors due to access permissions.
-The three backslashes are necessary to prevent wildcard expansions.
+"The three backslashes `apoc.\\\*` are necessary to prevent wildcard expansions" was mentioned on the doc website, but my experiment proved otherwise.

 - The `docker-compose.override.yml` is a way to modify the original `docker-compose.yml` at runtime.
 Used when some configurations need to be different based on the system running the container.
 For example when setting the memory limit between a laptop, desktop, or a production server.